For US Healthcare Professionals Only

 The safety of AYVAKIT was evaluated in 148 patients in EXPLORER and PATHFINDER.
 Patients received a starting dose of AYVAKIT ranging from 30 mg to 400 mg orally once daily and were centrally confirmed to have Advanced SM (N=131), including 80 patients who received the recommended starting dose of 200 mg once daily.

-Among patients receiving AYVAKIT, 70% were treated for 6 months and 37% were exposed for >1 year.
+Among patients receiving AYVAKIT, 70% were treated for 6 months or longer and 37% were exposed for greater than 1 year.

 10% of patients permanently discontinued due to any adverse reaction at the recommended starting dose of 200 mg.1